xlyric/Lilygo-T5-4.7-meteo-and-domoticz-/README.md

-Weather display and Domoticz Values
+Weather display and Domoticz Values for Lilygo T5 4.7 inch e-paper v3 ( https://fr.aliexpress.com/premium/lilygo-t5.html )
 =======================================

 This is ** fork from project https://github.com/G6EJD/ESP32-e-Paper-Weather-Display by David Bird 2018** to work with ED097OC4 Kindle display and this driver.